Biden denounces ICC for ‘outrageous’ implication of equivalence between Israel and Hamas - Local News 8

 Khan, the ICC prosecutor, batted down criticisms over the tribunal’s efforts to secure the warrants.
 “Nobody is above the law,” he told Amanpour.

 News that the ICC is seeking warrants for the Israeli leaders sent reverberations of condemnation across the world.
-Close US allies like Britain said the court’s efforts were “not helpful” in reaching a pause in fighting.
-Secretary of State Antony Blinken said the United States “fundamentally rejects” the court’s announcement, saying it “could jeopardize” ongoing efforts to reach a ceasefire and hostage deal between the warring parties.
+Britain said the court’s efforts were “not helpful” in reaching a pause in fighting.
+Secretary of State Antony Blinken said the United States “fundamentally rejects” the court’s announcement, saying it “could jeopardize” efforts to reach a ceasefire and hostage release deal between the warring parties.

 Biden administration officials also questioned whether the ICC had the jurisdiction to seek those arrests.

-House Speaker Mike Johnson, describing the ICC’s efforts as “baseless and illegitimate” said House GOP leaders would look at sanctions in response to the court’s decision.
-National Security Council spokesman John Kirby said the Biden administration plans to stay in close touch with members of Congress but stopped short of committing support for any Republican effort to levy new sanctions on the ICC.
+House Speaker Mike Johnson, describing the ICC’s efforts as “baseless and illegitimate,” said House GOP leaders would look at sanctions in response to the court’s decision.
+National Security Council spokesperson John Kirby said the Biden administration plans to stay in close touch with members of Congress but stopped short of committing support for any Republican effort to levy new sanctions on the ICC.

-Independent Sen. Bernie Sanders – who caucuses with Democrats even as his position on Israel is frequently as odds with Biden’s – said he supported the ICC’s decision.
+Independent Sen. Bernie Sanders of Vermont — who caucuses with Democrats even as his position on Israel is frequently at odds with Biden’s — said he supported the ICC’s decision.
 Sanders is one of the country’s most prominent Jewish politicians and has been critical of Israel’s war effort.

 “The ICC prosecutor is right to take these actions,” Sanders said in a statement, adding it is “imperative that the global community uphold international law.”